Promotion and Tenure

 Starting AY21-22, external reviewers are only required for tenure track faculty seeking tenure and promotion, tenured faculty seeking promotion to full Professor, or other special appointment faculty seeking promotion who have a research requirement.
 Applicant and department chair should collaborate to finalize the External Review Approved List.

 Please submit an electronic copy (as reasonable; e.g., a book need not be digitized) of the following to your Department Chairperson.
-This material will remain in the Dean’s Office throughout the process, unless requested.
+The following materials, if required by a candidate's department or college/school, will remain in the Dean's Office throughout the process, unless requested.

 - Copies/examples of course syllabi/course materials